tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 	// Rendered is the rendered action.
 	Rendered Action `json:"rendered,omitempty"`

 	// StartedAt is the time the action was requested.
-Nil indicates the action has not started.
+Nil indicates the Action has not started.
 	StartedAt *metav1.Time `json:"startedAt,omitempty"`

 	// State describes the current state of the action.